kleinschmidt/svalp-2016/notes.md

 We've demonstrated this at the level of the language as a whole, but this method can be just as well applied to investigate listeners' beliefs about the accents of more specific social variables (like gender, region, class, age, etc.).
 This provides a potential bridge between

+## Word count

+Front matter: 14.
+File names: 28.
+References header: 1.

+So: at $588 - 43 = 545$.
+If I can get it down to 543 I think that's okay. (not counting expanded citation keys but whatever. could always use numeric citations).

+Figure captions are $34 + 20 = 54$.